-As the weather gets colder and our cars get icier, many of us will use anti-freeze in order to defrost our windows, but while it’s convenient for us, it’s also very dangerous to our pets.
+As the weather gets colder many of us will use anti-freeze in our car engines, but while it’s convenient for us, it’s also very dangerous to our pets.

 While many people may think, ‘why would my cat or dog go near anti-freeze?’ well, Ethylene glycol- the main ingredient in most anti-freeze brands has an inviting aroma and sweet flavour.
 Its appealing smell and taste often tempts animal into tasting it.

 Anti-freeze is found in car radiators and some screen washes, but it is extremely toxic to both dogs and cats.
 As our pets like drinking from ditches, puddles and ponds, it could mean they’re prone to drinking water contaminated with anti-freeze.
 Anti-freeze can also be found in some inks and snow globes.

 The active ingredient of many anti-freezes, ethylene glycol, is rapidly absorbed into the body after drinking.
 Within hours it causes severe kidney damage, which is very difficult to treat.
 In one report involving 25 cat cases, 96% of those affected died.